 The answer is BOTH: There are distinct types of lightning strikes to earth that can travel in either direction - cloud-to-ground lightning and ground-to-cloud lightning.
 For each of these types of lightning, current flow and leader development can also take place in both directions.

-For a negative cloud-to-ground discharge (the most common type of lightning striking the ground), the stepped leader
+with a positive end and a negative end.
+Both ends propagate and branch in opposite directions.
+For a negative cloud-to-ground discharge (the most common type of lightning striking the ground), the negative end of this bidirectional leader begins heading toward the ground.
+This stepped leader

 .
 When the tip of the stepped leader approaches the ground, one or more upward-moving leaders